TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/ParsingADataStructure/Index.rst

    </T3DataStructure>

-Passing this to the xml2array function and you will get an array like this (screen shot from “extdeveval”):
+Passing this to the xml2array function and you will get an array like this (screen shot from "extdeveval"):

 |img-59|